 Clark et al. (2009) argued that "University governance is marked by a level of decentralization that is matched in few other organizations.
 At every level, consensus is the holy grail of decision-making" (p.
 73).
-Traditionally, the professoriate is granted authority and responsibility for academic matters as individual professionals and through academic bodies.
-Collegial governance internal is fundamentally process faculty which а in and administrators make decisions concerning academic matters in an open, responsible, and democratic process.
+Traditionally, the professoriate is granted authority and responsibility for academic matters as individual professionals and through Collegial internal academic bodies. governance is fundamentally which faculty а process in and administrators make decisions concerning academic matters in an open, responsible, and democratic process.